 - Slightly higher number of repeats (38-49) is known as a premutation as the individual is asymptomatic, but repeats are possibly expanding.

 - Mild, late adult onset disease is associated with 50-150 repeats.

 - The classic early adult manifestation 150-1000 repeats.

 Any amount of 1000 or more repeats are seen only with congenital DM1.

 Epidemiology including risk factors and primary prevention

-The DMPK repeats, located in the 3′ untranslated region of the gene, are believed to produce a toxic RNA which is retained in cell nuclei, causing dysfunctional transcription of a variety of genes, not only reducing the DMPK transcript itself on the affected allele, but also affecting multiple organ systems, most notably skeletal muscles via CLCN (chloride channel 1) and TNNT3 (troponin 3) but also heart, eye, smooth muscle, brain, and hormonal pathways, particularly those involved in circadian rhythm and insulin sensitivity.
+The DMPK repeats, located in the 3′ untranslated region of the gene, are believed to produce a toxic RNA which is retained in cell nuclei.
+This leads to dysfunctional transcription of a variety of genes, not only reducing the DMPK transcript itself on the affected allele, but also affecting multiple organ systems.
+Organ systems affected include skeletal muscles via CLCN (chloride channel 1) and TNNT3 (troponin 3), heart, eye, smooth muscle, brain, and hormonal pathways particularly those involved in circadian rhythm and insulin sensitivity.
 The role of having a reduced amount of the DMPK protein itself, a serine-threonine protein kinase, is unclear.

 Disease progression including natural history, disease phases or stages, disease trajectory (clinical features and presentation over time)

 - Premature delivery is common in congenital DM1 and the condition can be mistaken for or even coexist with cerebral palsy.